mk6i/retro-aim-server/README.md

 # goaim

-goaim is an implemntation of the OSCAR protocol that supports AIM versions 5.0-5.9.
+goaim is a server implementation of the OSCAR protocol that supports AIM versions 5.0-5.9.

 ## How to run